 Non AAS antennas are antennas with a fixed beam, usually 120° where the gain where the gain is constant around 15dBi.

+Maximum Effective Isotropic Radiated Power (E.I.R.P = power of the 5G base station (xxx) + antenna gain (yy))

 The location of the Base station antenna

-The antenna tilt must always be below the horizon, and therefore the maximum gain towards the aircraft is lower (about 5dB) than the maximum gain of the antenna.
+The antenna tilt should be below the horizon, and therefore the maximum gain towards the aircraft is lower (about 5dB) than the maximum gain of the antenna.

-The vertical scan (Scan angle): There are no restrictions on the vertical scan angle in the Telecommunication regulations
+The vertical scan (Scan angle): There are no restrictions on the vertical scan angle in the Telecommunication regulations.
+The level of the grating lobes depends directly on the amplitude of the vertical scan angle.

 The rate of use of a base station: The power radiated by a base station depends on the data traffic passing through it.
-In France, data transmitted in 5G represents less than 1.5% of mobile data
+By the end of 2021, in France, data transmitted in 5G represents less than 1.5% of mobile data but since the number of 5G subscriptions doubles every 3 months.

 The ground scattering and altitude: The susceptibility of radio altimeters also depends on the ratio of the 5G signal to the radio altimeter return signal.
 The higher the ground scattering is, the more resistant the radio altimeter is.
 The altitude of the aircraft increases the path loss of the Radio altimeter signal, and therefore makes its receiver more sensitive, but at the same time the altitude of the aircraft moves it away from the 5G base stations and increases 5G the path loss.
 Studies and simulations have shown that the most unfavorable altitude is around 200ft.